Omni Calculator logo

 Using our tool is straightforward: input the number, and we will round it to the nearest integer according to the rules outlined in this article.

-If you want to access more advanced options, click on advanced mode.
+If you want to access more advanced options, tick the Show advanced rounding modes option.
 You will find other rounding techniques (for example, the desired power of ten) or policies for half-integer numbers.

 More rounding tools!